Emamatcyber90/frederic-hemberger.de/src/articles/2017-02-16-manage-kubernetes-secrets-with-sops.md

 The secret is encoded as Base64 string using `echo -n "value" | base64 -`.

-If you are using Amazon Web Services, it's convenient to use their Key Management Service (KMS) to encrypt the file, as you can restrict access to dedicated users or roles.
+If you are using Amazon Web Services, it’s convenient to use their Key Management Service (KMS) to encrypt the file, as you can restrict access to dedicated users or roles.
 To use SOPS with a KMS key, run:

 ```bash
 sops --kms="<your kms key>" --encrypt mysecret.yaml > mysecret.sops.yaml
 ```

-SOPS walks through every key of the YAML file and encrypt its' value.
+SOPS walks through every key of the YAML file and encrypt its’ value.
 The result will look like this:

 ```yaml
 apiVersion: ENC[AES256_GCM,data:Ww8=,iv:2hdl1qLqXUXV02NZgB0CL3iRIDPXRQo3Rh2EFkIedEw=,tag:czTAZAliyC7wWdhzsl9zNA==,type:str]